lowhung/chart-sayer/README.md

 This will start the FastAPI server on port 8000 and a Redis instance on port 6379.
 You can access the API at http://localhost:8000.

+The setup also includes Redis Commander, a web-based Redis management tool, which you can access at http://localhost:8081.

 ### Running the FastAPI Server Manually

 To run the FastAPI server, ensure you have set up your environment variables in a `.env` file based on the [